 - Courses for scientific education, including training days at the Jülich Supercomputing Center (JSC) on topics such as parallel computing, machine learning and visualization

-- Transferable skill courses: Scientific Writing, Academic Presentation, Good Scientific Practice and Management of a Doctoral Project
+- Transferable skill courses at the Forschungszentrum Jülich: Scientific Writing, Academic Presentation, Good Scientific Practice and Management of a Doctoral Project

 - Annual retreat